danilocb21/projeto-rpg/README.md

 __Commands:__

-> sudo apt update && sudo apt install pkg-config libsdl2-dev
+> sudo apt update && sudo apt install -y libsdl2-dev libsdl2-image-dev pkg-config

 If you don't have GCC and Make: